auditd.conf(5) — Linux manual page

 that access to system resources must be denied if an audit trail

 cannot be created.
-In this environment, it would be suggested
+In this environment, it would be suggested that

-that /var/log/audit be on its own partition.
-This is to ensure
+/var/log/audit be on its own partition.
+This is to ensure that

-along and consumes part of it.
+and consumes part of it.

 The flush parameter should be set to sync or data.